 We lead the implementation of the TB Strategic Plan and incorporate digital solutions into TB care.

 The Clinical Prevention Services Epidemiology & Surveillance team publishes

 annual surveillance reports on the incidence of TB in BC.

-Each year, we commemorate World TB Day on March 24 to raise public awareness about the devastating health, social and economic consequences of TB, and to step up efforts to end the global TB epidemic.
+Each year, we commemorate World TB Day on March 24 to raise public awareness about the devastating health, social and economic consequences of TB and to step up efforts to end the global TB epidemic.
 The date marks the day in 1882 when Dr. Robert Koch announced that he had discovered the bacterium that causes TB, which opened the way towards diagnosing and curing this disease.

-Clinical Prevention Services at BCCDC.
+Clinical Prevention Services at the BCCDC.